September 27, 2017

 A Morton’s Neuroma is a swelling of one of the nerves in the ball of the foot.
-Typically you will know you have a neuroma if you start to experience pain the ball of your foot.
+Typically you will know you have a neuroma if you start to experience pain in the ball of your foot.
 People describe the pain as shooting, numbness, burning or stabbing.
 It is intermittent, meaning that it comes and goes.
-Generally the pain gets worse with time.
-At first, the area may become a little bit numb for a few minutes in a pair of tight shoes, but this could develop over weeks or months to the point where you have an intense stabbing pain in the foot every time you stand or walk for more than a few minutes.
+Generally, the pain gets worse with time.
+At first, the area may become a little bit numb for a few minutes in a pair of tight shoes, but this could develop over weeks or months to the point where you have intense stabbing pain in the foot every time you stand or walk for more than a few minutes.

 - The swelling is thought to be from trauma of the nerve i.e. pressure from surrounding bones

 - It is more common in women

 - It is made worse by certain shoes or activities